sundeck-io/snowflake-connector-framework/README.md

 # Querying MySQL (or any Athena source) from Snowflake

 This directory holds a pulumi deployment that allows Snowflake users to query MySQL.
-To deploy:

-## Deploy
+## Deploy AWS & Snowflake Assets
 1. Ensure you're logged into AWS and your credentials are setup correctly.
 1. Install Pulumi ([instructions](https://www.pulumi.com/docs/get-started/install/))
 1. Configure pulumi for first use.